robconery/Svelte.Starter/README.md

-## The ASP.NET Vue Starter Template
+## The ASP.NET Svelte Starter Template

-This is the starter template for ASP.NET and Vue, which will hopefully get you off the ground quickly.
+This is the starter template for ASP.NET and Svelte, which will hopefully get you off the ground quickly.
 Further instructions for how to use this template are in `templates/README.md`.

 To install this template, simply:

 ```
-dotnet new install Vue.Web.Starter
+dotnet new install Svelte.Web.Starter
 ```

 Which will allow you to:

 ```
-dotnet new vue
+dotnet new svelte
 ```

 ## Documentation and Help

 There are READMEs throughout the codebase and, hopefully, enough to go on there.
-At the end of the day it's a Minimal API + Vue 3 application and you can find links to the documentation for those in the READMEs.
+At the end of the day it's a Minimal API + Svelte application and you can find links to the documentation for those in the READMEs.

 ## Questions?